Blockbusters (British game show): Theme music

 The original theme music was written by Ed Welch, who also updated the music for the second Sky series in 2001.
 The first Sky series kept the same opening titles used from 1987 on the original ITV run (as it continued to be produced by Central).
 The original theme in C major was an upbeat pop track incorporating piano, strings, drum machine, and various other 1980s synthesized sounds reminiscent of the day – the four-note opening motif of Beethoven's 5th Symphony is mixed into the theme at the precise moment the composer's head appears on a flipping hexagon in the 1983 opening sequence (this sequence was replaced in 1987, see below).

 The BBC version in 1997 used a piece of music written by Henry Marsh and Paul Boross.
-It is said by some that the theme is similar to the original theme with notes swapped around but for unknown reasons, the BBC either couldn't or wouldn't use the original theme; therefore, they composed a theme as close to the original as possible but different enough to avoid possible allegations of copyright infringement.

 Rage Music created the version used by Challenge, which is an updated version of the original theme, primarily using an electric guitar.
 Marc Sylvan and Richard Jacques updated the original theme for the Comedy Central version.